-Laser vision correction without preparation of a LASIK flap goes by a number of names – LASEK (laser epithelial keratomileusis), surface LASIK, epithelial LASIK, epi-LASIK, or Advanced Surface Ablation).
+Laser vision correction without preparation of a LASIK flap goes by a number of names – LASEK (laser epithelial keratomileusis), surface LASIK, epithelial LASIK, epi-LASIK, or Advanced Surface Ablation, ASA).
 Although LASEK and LASIK sound the same, unlike traditional LASIK, LASEK does not require the preparation of a corneal flap.
 This has three potential advantages:

 - Risks of making the corneal flap in LASIK are avoided.
 This may be important in some patients in whom there is an additional risk in making the flap, such as patients with corneal scars or irregularities, patients with thin corneas, or for some job requirements.
 For occupational requirements, we advise you to check the requirements of the position to assure that you get the treatment that is necessary.